-2.5 Ground Levels
+2.4 Ground Levels

-The site falls from north east to south west with an approximate ground level to the south west of 5.29 metres Above Ordnance Datum (mAOD) increasing to approximately 5.60mAOD to the north east corner of the site as shown the Ordnance Survey Datum Digital Terrain Model (DTM).
+The Site slopes from east to west with a ground level of 5.28 metres Above Ordnance Datum (mAOD) to the east and a ground level of 5.11mAOD to the west, as shown on the Ordnance Survey Datum Digital Terrain Model (DTM).

-2.6 Catchment Hydrology
+2.5 Catchment Hydrology

-The Salthouse Pool is located approximately 258m to the north of the site and ultimately discharges into the Duddon Sands, which is part of the Duddon Estuary and is located approximately 1.20km to the east of the site which then flows into the Duddon Channel.
-The Outer Barrier, an extensive manmade lagoon, is located approximately 1.20km to the south of the site.
+The Salthouse Pool is located approximately 255m to the north of the Site and ultimately discharges into the Duddon Sands, which is part of the Duddon Estuary and is located approximately 1.20km to the east of the Site which then flows into the Duddon Channel.
+The Outer Barrier, an extensive manmade lagoon, is located approximately 1.25km to the south of the Site.

-2.7 Ground Conditions
+2.6 Ground Conditions

-The British Geological Survey (BGS) Map indicates that the bedrock underlying the site consists of the Low Furness Basal Formation - conglomerate and [subequal/subordinate] sandstone, interbedded.
+The British Geological Survey (BGS) map indicates that the bedrock underlying the Site consists of the Low Furness Basal Formation - conglomerate and [subequal/subordinate] sandstone, interbedded.
 Sedimentary Bedrock formed approximately 345 to 359 million years ago in the Carboniferous Period in a local environment previously dominated by rivers.

-The superficial deposits underlying the site consist of raised Marine Deposits - sand and gravel.
+The superficial deposits underlying the Site consist of raised Marine Deposits - sand and gravel.
 Superficial deposits formed up to 3 million years ago in the Quaternary Period in a local environment previously dominated by shallow seas (U).
-Information from the National Soil Resource Institute details the site area as being situated on loamy and clayey soils of coastal flats with naturally high groundwater.
+Information from the National Soil Resource Institute details the Site area as being situated on loamy and clayey soils of coastal flats with naturally high groundwater.